Weʼve raised £1,961 to support Life Kitchen's free cookery classes at the Life Kitchen Lodge.

-Life Kitchen is a cookery school for people living with cancer.
-We are a not-for-profit organisation focused on helping people with cancer rediscover and revive their love of food.
-Unfortunately, because of COVID-19, we have had to postpone our classes as our students’ safety is of the utmost importance.
+Life Kitchen is a cookery school for people living with cancer and taste loss.
+We are a not-for-profit organisation focused on helping people rediscover and revive their love of food.
+All our cookery classes are free, so we are grateful for any support to keep our organisation running.

-During chemotherapy, radiation and other cancer treatment, a lot of patients lose or experience changes to their sense of taste.
+During chemotherapy, radiation and other cancer treatment, a lot of patients lose or experience changes to their sense of taste, this was also true of Covid-19.
 This can be a really difficult side effect that can make mealtimes isolating and unenjoyable.
-Often during treatment, food can seem unapproachable and a lot of people lose their appetite altogether.
+Often food can seem unapproachable and a lot of people lose their appetite altogether.

 Life Kitchen supporter Nigella Lawson refers to this as your taste buds ‘taking a bashing’.

-Life Kitchen is run by co-founders Ryan Riley, author, cook and food stylist, and Kimberley Duke, recipe developer, trained chef and food stylist.
-Life Kitchen is backed by science, advised by Professor Barry Smith, the founder of the Centre for Study of the Senses.
+Life Kitchen is run by Ryan Riley, author, cook and food stylist.
+We are backed by science, advised by Professor Barry Smith, the founder of the Centre for Study of the Senses.
 Professor Smith advises the Life Kitchen team on our recipes and ingredients so that people living with an altered sense of taste can get enjoyment out of food.

-Both Ryan and Kim were inspired to launch Life Kitchen after losing parents to cancer.
+Both Ryan was inspired to launch Life Kitchen after losing his mum to cancer.
 Throughout Ryan’s mum Krista’s two-year battle with cancer, Ryan saw how chemotherapy was affecting her ability to taste and enjoy food.
 After her death, he wanted to honour his mother’s memory in some way and use his cooking skills to help cancer patients find flavour and enjoyment in food again.
 And so, Life Kitchen was born.